The Learning Hub will be closed for maintenance from 5am until 2pm on 5 November. For information, email: [email protected].

 Professionalism involves participating in an activity for gain or reward with a high degree of competence that is clearly demonstrable - inspiring confidence.

-UK farmers, growers and their people have a wealth of skills, knowledge and experience, but this is not always recognised as such when much of the skills and knowledge has been gained through informal routes.
-Job roles and scope change over time and there is always a need to continuously hone existing skills and develop new ones according to those changing needs.
+UK farmers, growers and their people have a wealth of skills, knowledge and experience, but this isn't always recognised as such when much of the skills and knowledge has been gained through informal routes.
+Job roles and scope change over time, and there is always a need to continuously hone existing skills and develop new ones according to those changing needs.

 Changing perceptions